Best things to do in Egypt

 4. Watch mesmerising bellydancing

-The centuries-old tradition of raqs sharqi is best seen at clubs frequented by locals.
-Egyptian belly dancing is noted for its controlled and precise movements.
-Experiencing this artform will open another window into the country’s colourful culture.
+The centuries-old tradition of raqs sharqi is best seen at clubs where locals go.
+Egyptian belly dancing is known for its controlled and precise movements.
+Watching this art form will give you a glimpse into the country’s colorful culture.

-Bellydancing is an ancient art form with roots in various cultures and traditions, and has evolved over time to include a range of styles and techniques.
-In Egypt, belly dancing is often associated with traditional celebrations and ceremonies, and is also a popular form of entertainment at restaurants and events.
+Bellydancing is an ancient art form with roots in various cultures and traditions, and it has evolved over time to include different styles and techniques.
+In Egypt, belly dancing is often part of traditional celebrations and ceremonies, and it's also a popular form of entertainment at restaurants and events.

 belly-dancer-shutterstock_755916193